univas/2017-flisol-talk/README.md

 # Pokédex with Electron

 This is a pokédex example built with electron.
-To run make sure you have [yarn](https://yarnpkg.com/en/) installed and then ran the commands below:
+To run make sure you have [Node.js](https://nodejs.org/en/) and [Yarn](https://yarnpkg.com/en/) installed and then ran the commands below:

 ```
 yarn install